squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 used.
 For instance, if the name :g:`n` does not ocurr at all in term :g:`t`, then :g:`n=t` is false with overwelming probability.
-To apply a cryptographic assumption that needs a secret key, one need to check that all occurences of the secret key are valid ones, e.g. only used in key position of the corresponding primitive.
+To apply a cryptographic assumption that needs a secret key, one need to check that all occurrences of the secret key are valid ones, e.g. only used in key position of the corresponding primitive.

-Over macro-free terms, collecting occurences is simply equivalent to looking at the subterms.
+Over macro-free terms, collecting occurrences is simply equivalent to looking at the subterms.
 However, if some macros occur in :g:`t`, typically :g:`input@ts` or :g:`output@ts`, we need to look through all the actions that may have happened before :g:`ts` and may depend on :g:`n`.

-We define here how to build an :gdef:`occurence formula` that will be reused in several tactics description.
+We define here how to build an :gdef:`occurrence formula` that will be reused in several tactics description.
 For any name :g:`n`, any term :g:`t` and a set of allowed patterns :g:`pats` (patterns built over the name :g:`n` and function applications), we define the formula